Technical Overview V2.0

 We have designed and implemented the zkPass protocol in two modes:

-Typically, the zkPass protocol operates efficiently in Proxy mode.
+These two modes collectively form Hybrid Mode, providing zkPass with the flexibility to operate efficiently across various scenarios.
+Typically, the zkPass protocol operates efficiently in Proxy Mode.
 However, a small number of TLS servers do not support this mode, meaning they block the same account's requests originating from different IP addresses.
-In such cases, our protocol switches to operate in MPC mode.
+In such cases, our protocol switches to operate in MPC Mode.

 Proxy Mode